MindTheGap-ERC/CarboKitten-research-paper/md/paper.md

 $$v(w) = \sqrt{\frac{\lambda g}k} {\rm tanh} (k w),$$

 where $w$ is the water depth, $k$ the wave number ($k = 2\pi / \lambda$), and $g$ is the gravitational acceleration.
 This velocity is the phase-velocity of surface waves, given the total depth of the water.
-To evaluate the transport velocity at deeper levels, we  multiply the phase velocity with a factor $\exp(−kw)$ to account for Stokes drift:
+To evaluate the transport velocity at deeper levels, we  multiply the phase velocity with a factor $\exp(-kw)$ to account for Stokes drift:

 $$v_f = A_f \exp (- k w) \tanh (k w),$$